terminus-plugin-project/terminus-filer-plugin/README.md

 See http://www.computerhope.com/issues/ch000549.htm for information on how to set environment variables in Windows.

 ## Help
-Run `terminus help site:filer` for help.
+Run `terminus help filer` for help.